FAQs

 French grades are important in that an International section means extra hours and longer days which require a certain amount of discipline. (see also FAQ – Do students in an International section have alot of homework ?)

-Students applying for 2nde should be able to do a critical appreciation of a text and have the level to study the books on the OIB exam prgoram – see FAQ – ‘Open Day Info/docs….’
+Students applying for 2nde should be able to do a critical appreciation of a text and have the level to study the books on the BFI exam prgoram – see FAQ – ‘Open Day Info/docs….’

 Since the rectorat online platform opened we have seen a huge demand for 2nd.
 Please note that places in 5ème, 4ème, 3ème & 1ere are VERY FEW indeed.
 Spots only open up when students leave and Balzac is NOT a school with a high turnover of students leaving to go abroad each year.
 Before applying for years other than 6ème & 2nd, contact the International secretary, at Balzac, to find out if there will be ANY places available in the year you are thinking of applying for.